 Carousel 2008 Issue 40

-Gillian McClure’s career as an author/illustrator started in when a School’s Inspector spotted a book she had made for her class of infants and sent it off to Andre Deutsch who published it in 1974.
+Gillian McClure’s career as an author/illustrator started in when a School’s Inspector spotted a book she had made for her class of infants and sent it off to Andre Deutsch who published after some reworking.
 Since then she has had many books published and has accumulated a great many illustrations; some she shows in schools along with her sketches and roughs and some she has framed up for exhibitions.

 Gillian has served on the CWIG committee, the Public Lending Right Advisory Committee, was a 2006-7 New Writing Partnership Escalator judge/mentor, and a Royal Literary Fund Writing Fellow at Kent University 2005-8 and Essex University 2011-12.
 She now gives training sessions for student teachers in Faculties of Education.